Calmarius/pl2019_3/README.md

 - **ToString**: It returns the token text.
 - **Evaluate**: It executes the user provided callback an returns the new node it creates.

-During parsing each identical command word will be made to refer to the same command callback.
+During parsing each identical command word is made to refer to the same command callback.
 The command callback can be stateful, and this fact can be abused to introduce variables to the language.

 ### Null node